OliverStone01/Try-Hack-Me/personal-notes/pre-security/how-the-web-works/how-websites-work.md

 ### Task 3 - JavaScript

 JavaScript is one of the most popular coding languages.
-It allows pages to become interactive.
-JavaScript is used to control the functionality of the web page.
+It allows pages to become interactive and is used to control the functionality of the web page.

 JavaScript is added within the page source code and can be either loaded with `<script>` tags or can be included remotely with the src attribute: `<script src="/location/of/javascript_file.js"></script>`

-The following JavaScript code finds a HTML element on the page with the id of `demo` and changes the element's contents to "hack the planet":
+The following JavaScript code finds a HTML element on the page with the ID of `demo` and changes the element's contents to "hack the planet":
 ```
 document.getElementById("demo").innerHTML = "Hack the planet";
 ```

 HTML elements can also have events, such as `onclick` or `onhover` that executes JavaScript when the event occurs.
-The following code changes the text of the element with the demo id to button clicked:
+The following code changes the text of the element with the `demo` ID to button clicked:
 ```
 <button onclick='document.getElementById("demo").innerHTML = "Button Clicked";'>Click Me!</button>
 ```